alfredclwong/alfredclwong.github.io/_posts/2025-11-18-hyper-connections.markdown

 <figcaption>Fig 3.
 Parallel Transformer</figcaption>
 </figure>

-Other architectural changes could include complete ablation of certain blocks or the re-injection of earlier residuals into later layers, potentially helping with preventing representation collapse as features accumulate in the residual stream.

 DHC allows for data-specific gating.
 For example, maybe one hyper-stream could process grammatical features while another focused on word predictions.
-Again, this could help with mitigating representation collapse by avoiding feature crowding, which can lead to models relying on superposition or forgetting.

 Of course, the hyper-streams come with some overhead.
 The additional parameter count is negligible: vanilla Transformer parameter counts are \\(\mathcal{O}(D^2L)\\), while SHC adds \\(\mathcal{O}(N^2L)\\) and DHC adds \\(\mathcal{O}(DNL)\\), with \\(N \ll D\\).
 Similarly, the computational overhead is also small, since the weights are low-rank.
 The main overhead comes from the additional activations produced by the hyper-stream, amounting to a significant +16% for HCx2 and scaling approximately linearly with \\(N\\).